 Next door to Disneyland is California Adventure, a separate Disney park with a growing collection of rides based on animated films.
 Downtown Disney, a shopping, dining, and entertainment area are next door.

 A few downsides to keep in mind: Lines can be long, tickets pricey, and people who like extreme thrill rides may find the park too tame.

 West of the city of Santa Monica, the beaches run east and west, creating a beautiful setting and making for some great surfing when conditions allow.
 Since the days of beach-blanket movies and Beach Boys songs, Malibu has exemplified Southern California beach culture.

 From a visitor's perspective, the Malibu coastline is too scenic for its own good—you'll spend more time than you want to driving past the backs of houses that face the beach.
 Go far enough north and you'll begin to see what all the fuss is about.

 You can take in all of the scenery when you drive from Santa Monica to Oxnard in just a few hours on the Malibu coast drive.
 Or make a day of it and get your fill of Greek and Roman antiquities in a villa taken right out of the pages of history at the Getty Villa.

 Graze at the LA Farmers Market and Shop at The Grove

-The energetic atmospheres of this pair of destinations earn them a spot on this list—they're especially enjoyable in the evening, when the tour buses go away and the locals come out.
-The market (once a simple farm stand, where area farmers sold their goods) is a great place to go for people-watching.
+The energetic atmospheres of this pair of destinations earn them a spot on this list—they're especially enjoyable in the evening when the tour buses go away and the locals come out.
+The LA Farmers Market (once a simple farm stand, where area farmers sold their goods) is a great place to go for people-watching.
 With dozens of food choices, it's especially great for a group of picky eaters who can each choose their own food items.
-Plan your trip with this guide and a shopping bag in hand before heading to the LA Farmers Market.

 Brave Roller Coasters at Six Flags Magic Mountain